Ontario Jr. Reign

-The Ontario Jr. Reign are a junior ice hockey team that is currently a member of the United States Premier Hockey League's (USPHL) Premier Division.
+The Ontario Jr. Reign are a junior ice hockey team that is currently a member of the United States Premier Hockey League (USPHL) NCDC Division.
 The Jr. Reign play their home games at the Ontario Ice Skating Center in Ontario, California.

 History

 On May 26, 2021, the USPHL announced the approval of the Ontario Jr. Reign as an expansion franchise for the upcoming season.
 The team was placed in the Pacific region of the Premier Division.
 The team shares their logo and colors with the Ontario Reign.